cppuavlab/PropellerOptimization/README.md

 Note: Once in the NOISE directory, running the Algorithm is simple python3 AlgoRun.py
+Note: When copying the files into the Linux Environment, the python file may be written with no permissions
+Note: Run the following on all python files used in this run chmod +x [insert file name]

 --- File Specific: AlgoRun.py ---
 How to Edit: